threefoldfoundation/books/content/mytwin/experiences/ourlife/ourlife.md

-# collaborate and communicate in ourLife
+# Collaborate and communicate in ourLife

 ![](img/freeflow_intro_screen.png)